Check alternatives for Grademark

 The Ouriginal algorithm searches for the least sources with the highest similarity.
 For example, a similar text can be found on the same Wikipedia page, but it can also be found in three different journals.
 Ouriginal will then show the Wikipedia page as level 1, since it has the most similar text but the least different sources; and show the three different journal pages as level 2, since it also has similar text but multiple sources.

-Unfortunately Ouriginal has access to less journals as you may have grown to expect from using TurnitIn.
+Unfortunately, Ouriginal has access to fewer journals than you may have grown to expect from using TurnitIn.
 Ouriginal is working on expanding sources as much as possible.
+If you are missing a specific source, you can send this to Ouriginal by using the ‘Are you missing a source from the list?’ field in the Sources tab.

 It is possible that the source is not available in Ouriginal, and therefore has not been included in the report.
 You can add the source by: